-The ultracompact ADC 404A (111/8" x 73/4" x 81/4") provides the clean, uncolored, well balanced sound normally associated with far larger and more costly systems.
+The ultracompact ADC 404A (117/8" x 73/4" x 81/4") provides the clean, uncolored, well balanced sound normally associated with far larger and more costly systems.

 Best of all, its small size and light weight enormously simplify placement problems.
-Just place a pair on a back wall and almost before you can say four channel, you're hearing those were the days
+Just place a pair on a back wall and almost before you can say four channel, you're hearing it.